Applicability

 C:\Users\admin\> go version go version go1.20.6 windows/amd64

-go getcommand due to the version or network, you can run thego installcommand instead.Clone the
+go getcommand due to version or network issues, you can use thego installcommand to install thego-sql-driver/mysqldriver.Clone the

 go-sql-driver/mysqlrepository from GitHub to thego/srcdirectory.cd /usr/local/go/src git clone https://github.com/go-sql-driver/mysql.gitNotice

-For some Go versions, the default execution directory for the
+For some versions, the default execution directory of

-go installcommand may not be/src.
-You can determine the actual directory based on the error returned after you run thego installcommand.
-For example, if the error messagecannot find package "mysql" in: /usr/local/go/src/vendor/mysqlis returned, you must first place themysqlfolder under the/src/vendordirectory and then run the command.Check whether Go-SQL-Driver/MySQL has been installed.
-If the installation fails, make corrections based on the error message.
+go installmay not be/src.
+You can determine the actual directory based on the error message generated after executinggo install.
+For example, if the error message iscannot find package "mysql" in: /usr/local/go/src/vendor/mysql, you need to place the mysql folder in the/src/vendordirectory before executing the installation command.Check whether the Go-SQL-Driver/MySQL driver is installed.
+If the installation fails, modify the settings based on the error message.

 go list -m github.com/go-sql-driver/mysql